Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game6_clue_analysis.md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are precise and descriptive without using answer words or synonyms.
-They effectively highlight unique aspects of 'The Book Thief' such as the narrator, the protagonist's love for words, the setting, and key relationships.
-The clues are distinct and offer multiple angles to identify the correct answer.
+The clues are highly specific and accurate to 'The Book Thief'.
+They avoid generic descriptions and use precise language related to the unique elements of the story, such as the narrator, the setting in Germany, the power of words, and the protagonist's solace in reading.
+There is no answer contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer